hasan283/car-website-client/README.md

 ### It’s a car sales website.
 * This website is for sale of car.
-* To purchase any car from here, the user must login / register with email password or social media.
+* Before entering the website, you must register with the email password.
+After registration, the mail must be verified.
+However, after logging in with social media, there is no need to verify.
 * This is secured by Firebase Authentication.